pbiron/shc-show-env/README.md

 ### 1.1

 * General code reorg
-* Added support for "QA" environment out-of-the-box
+* Added support for the QA environment
 * minor CSS fixes
 * changed the Text Domain (for localization) to 'show-environment-in-admin-bar', so that the [translate.wordpress.org](https://translate.wordpress.org/projects/wp-plugins/show-environment-in-admin-bar) service can be used.